Note

 Official Wiki - Game Y

-Inmutable statement that define de rules for playing the vanilla version of the game.
+Immutable rules that define the rules for playing the vanilla version of the game.
 Shall be followed.

 Final users

-They will be the main enjoyers of the system, they shall communicate errors and tell thing they are not really keen on or improvements.
-The system shall be design expecting them to use it.
+They will be the main users of the system, they shall communicate errors and suggest improvements.
+The system shall be designed expecting them to use it.

 Stakeholders Map